Indy Dancers - Indiana Club Event Information

 Our dances are a mix of Swing (ballroom style), West Coast Swing, Hustle, Cha Cha, Salsa, Waltz, Foxtrot, Tango, with some country, and line dancing thrown in for fun (you won't see "Hip Hop" dancing here.)

-The music is popular upbeat and danceable (mostly rock & roll).
+Our music is special mix of popular upbeat and danceable mostly rock & roll.
 It is usually top 40 music from the 40's to today.
 You are always welcome to bring your favorite song.
 We will try anything danceable and most of the new music comes from the members.

 85% of the nearly 400 members are single.
 But we average several marriages a year from members who meet at our dances.
 The environment is not necessarily a singles dance.
 It is for everyone.
 We dance "just for the fun of it".

 The age range is 21 to about 70+ with the average member being in their late 40's and 50's.

 We have over 70 events a year and average attendance is approximately 100 per event.